flrs/visavail/README.md

 		var chart = visavail.generate(options, dataset)
     </script>
 	```

 #### 3.4.1 Integrate on Angular

 You can use this library in your Anular 2+ project (tested from 2 to 8 version).
 Follow this step to integrate it:

-1. Add to your `package.json` d3, moment and visaval packag with npm installation
+1. Add to your `package.json` d3, moment and visaval package with npm installation

 2. In your component in the import section insert this line
     ```javascript